kevinslin/seed-tldr/vault/common.dfc.md

 > Gives an overview of the filesystem disk space usage with colours and graphs.
 > More information: <https://projects.gw-computing.net/projects/dfc/wiki>.

-- Display filesystems and their disk usage in human readable form with colours and graphs:
+- Display filesystems and their disk usage in human-readable form with colours and graphs:

 `dfc`